Not a coder, but a tinkerer and learning. Would appriciate any help.

 The reason those other APIs are working with your code is that they return an Object directly.
 TheCatApi returns an Array, which I explained already-- doesn’t appear to be usable with your method of parsing JSON.

-If you only care about the first result, here is a work-around.
 Note that if you’re using this same ParseJson function for other API calls, you will need to make a separate function for APIs with Array results like TheCatApi.

 Function ParseJson(strJson)